 When distributed brands look to build partnerships, they should focus on selecting companies their customers will be excited about.
 Focus on the benefits your brand can give to the other, and set terms that make sense for everyone.

-Brainstorming the perfect marketing campaign?
-Learn how to really connect with your consumers by downloading Distributed Marketing On Steroids.
+Are you brainstorming the perfect marketing campaign?
+Learn how to really connect with your consumers by downloading our free guide.